bmuschko/cje-prep/09-rest-api.md

 # Key CI/CD/Jenkins Concepts and their Usage

-## Using the REST API for common operations
+## Using the REST API for Common Operations

 1. Create a new user named `buildbot`.
 2. Add adminstration permissions for the user.